tegenton/robotics2017/README.md

 # robotics2017
 Code for the microbit

-Don't steal our code it's illegal
+Original code do not steal